kaleksandrov/tu-sofia-pik3/README.md

 ## Available examples
 * ObjectOrientedProgrammingExample - This is an example usage of the basic Object Oriented Programming principles.
 * ThreadsExample - This is an example usage of threads in java.
+* SocketExample - This is an example of sockets basic usage.